ZY-3A (Zi Yuan-3A)

 Onboard data processing and data transmission

-The payload source data rate is > 2 Gbit/s; hence, a high-speed data compression algorithm and corresponding modulation technology was adopted by the DTS (Data Transmission System).
-The camera imagery is compressed by the lossless JPEG algorithm, then divided into two channels to perform QPSK (Quadra-Phase Shift Keying) modulation with a symbol rate of 450 Mbit/s.
-The DTS antenna uses the dual circular polarization reuse technology to radiate these data to the ground receiving station through a same high polarization isolation spot-beam antenna.
+The payload source data rate is > 2 Gbit/s; hence, a high-speed data compression algorithm and corresponding modulation technology were adopted by the DTS (Data Transmission System).
+The camera imagery is compressed by the lossless JPEG algorithm, and then divided into two channels to perform QPSK (Quadra-Phase Shift Keying) modulation with a symbol rate of 450 Mbit/s.
+The DTS antenna uses the dual circular polarization reuse technology to radiate these data to the ground receiving station through the same high polarization isolation spot-beam antenna.
 The high-accuracy tracking technology has also been used for the spot-beam antenna.

-After launch of the spacecraft, a PN (Pseudo Noise) code signal transmission test with the dual channel configuration and a symbol rate of 450 Mbit/s has been performed between the satellite and the Miyun ground station in Beijing.
-The left/right hand circular polarization signals transmitted from the satellite have been successfully captured and tracked by the ground station.
+After the launch of the spacecraft, a PN (Pseudo Noise) code signal transmission test with the dual channel configuration and a symbol rate of 450 Mbit/s has been performed between the satellite and the Miyun ground station in Beijing.
+The left/right-hand circular polarization signals transmitted from the satellite have been successfully captured and tracked by the ground station.
 Error rates in the two channels are both 0 after real-time demodulation, which indicates that the high-speed dual circular polarization data reuse transmission technology had been implemented successfully.
 During on-orbit operation, a lot of imagery has been transmitted to the ground by the DTS, in real-time transmissions as well as in dual-channel playback, to ensure the proper operation of the mapping mission (Ref.
 1).

 1) Haiyi Cao, Weijun Gao, Xinwei Zhang, Xigang Liu, Bin Fan, Shaohui Li, “Overview of ZY-3 satellite research and application,” Proceedings of the 63rd IAC (International Astronautical Congress), Naples, Italy, Oct.
 1-5, 2012, paper: IAC-12-B1.3.3